 There was something fishy when I negotiated the price for Delta Contractor Saw, a 34-410B, on Craiglist.
-The riving knife, kick back paws, and blade cover were missing.
+The splitter was missing.
 But, at $250, it was an affordable step up and a project saw that was in really good starting condition.
-At home, I discovered the assembly that holds the riving knife was badly managled.
-There must of been a hell of a wreck.
-Excuse me, Hellofawreck!

 Encouraged by a video demonstation of kickback, I tackled the safety issue today.
-The under-table assembly was unbolted, put in a vise, and tapped into true.
 I cut a piece 1” x 1/8” steel to rough length.
 After several hours of angle grinding, filing, and polishing with my spindle sander, I was able to match the thickness of the knife to my thin kerf saw blade.
 The leading edge of the knife is beveled.
-Reassembly and alignment went way too smoothly.
-No punishment today, God?
-No shims!!
+Reassembly and alignment went way smoothly.

-No animals were harmed?
-Well, I used my new Ridgid Spindle Sander to flatten and polish the knife after grinding and filing.
+I used my new Ridgid Spindle Sander to flatten and polish the it after grinding and filing.
 You can shoot a piece of steel a looooooong way down the driveway in belt sander mode!!!
 After amusing myself with repeated shots, I figured out how to set the stop on the sander.
 Ignorance can be a lot of fun.

 I am pleased with the result.
 Here’s the project in pictures: